jxmot/github_repo-sftp-server_update/README.md

 ## Best Practices

+* When creating a new repository that this application will use when updating a server:
+  * Immediately after creation tag the repository with 0.0.0 (*numeric only revision numbers are recommended*)
+  *
 * Prior to updating files on the server:
   * Have properly tagged releases.
   * All changed files have been committed and pushed to the repository.